 The W.J.
 Lyons Jr. Funeral Home in Rensselaer has been entrusted with final arrangements.
 There will be no calling hours.
 The family will have a celebration of Ray’s life when COVID restrictions are lifted.
 In lieu of flowers, please consider the donation of time, ability, or financially to your favorite charity, Community Hospice or the National Kidney Foundation.
 The family also requests the consideration of organ donation, a gift of life.

-To plant a tree in memory of Raymond Loftus, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Raymond Loftus, please visit our Tree Store